 Her first book, Beloved African told the story of her father’s life as a headmaster in African Education from 1936 to 1966 and went to three editions.
 Sadly very few reached Zimbabwe.
 To correct that wrong, Jill is producing an e-book and audiobook of Beloved African, which will be published at the same time as The Horns.
 Jill was awarded the Order of Australia Medal in 2005 for her role in the formation of The Zimbabwe Connection helping Zimbabweans who were trying to relocate and settle in Australia.

 NOTE FROM JILL : PRINT COPIES OF BELOVED AFRICAN.

 I have a precious few signed copies of the original hardback version published in South Africa,

 some paperback copies of the UK edition.

-If you would like one of these, please click the flame lily below and I can make arrangements to get one to you.
+If you would like one of these, please click the either of the book covers to the right and I can make arrangements to get one to you.